Sivas (Sebastia), Surb Nishan monastery, Surb Anapat, Armenian graveyard.

 In 1925 there were reportedly around 3,000 Armenians left in the vicinity of Sivas.
 By 1929 this number had fallen to 1,200.
 A 1939 source gives a figure of around 2000, out of a total population of about 35,000.
 There were about 300 Armenians still living in Sivas in the 1970s, this had dwindled to under 50 by the late 1990s.
 There is also still a scattering of Armenians, mostly elderly, in villages around Sivas.
 Many villages also have one or two inhabitants who will say that they have Armenian mothers or grandmothers (and probably many more who will not publicly admit it). [see note 1]

-Surp Nishan (meaning "Holy Sign" or "Holy Cross") monastery seems to have been established by Atom-Ashot, the son of King Senekerim, probably while his father was still alive.
-The monastery was named after a celebrated relic that Senekerim had brought from Varagavank, and which was returned there after his death.
+The monastery of Surp Nishan (meaning "Holy Sign" or "Holy Cross"), also spelt Surp Nshan, seems to have been established by Atom-Ashot, the son of King Senekerim, probably while his father was still alive (i.e. before 1027).
+The monastery was named after the celebrated relic that Senekerim had brought from Varagavank, and which was returned there after his death.

-The catholicos of the Armenian Church, Petros I Getadardz, lived in Sivas from 1023 to 1026 before returning to Ani, the then seat of the Armenian Catholicosate.
-In 1046, after the capture of Ani by Byzantine forces in 1045, Catholicos Petros was removed from the city and forced to reside in Erzurum.
-In 1049 he returned to Ani, where he consecrated his nephew Kachik as catholicos, but was summoned to Constantinople where he remained in semi-captivity until 1051.
+The Catholicos of the Armenian Church, Petros I Getadardz, lived in Sivas from 1023 to 1026 before returning to Ani, the then seat of the Armenian Catholicosate.
+In 1046, after the capture of Ani by Byzantine forces in 1045, Catholicos Petros was banished from the city and forced to reside in Erzurum.
+In 1049 he returned to Ani, where he consecrated his nephew Khachik as Catholicos, but was summoned to Constantinople where he remained in semi-captivity until 1051.
 Petros was then allowed to live in Sivas but was forbidden by the Byzantine emperor to return to Ani.
 He took up residence in Surp Nishan monastery, where he built a residency.
-After his death in 1058 he was buried in a tomb inside the monastery, below the east wall of St. Astvatsatsin church.
+After his death in 1058 he was buried in a tomb inside the monastery, below the east wall of the Surp Astvatsatsin church.

 In 1915 Surp Nishan monastery was the main repository of medieval Armenian manuscripts in the Sebastia region and at least 283 manuscripts are recorded.
 The library was not destroyed during the Armenian Genocide and most of the manuscripts survived.
 In 1918 about 100 of them were transferred to the Armenian Patriarchate in Jerusalem.
 Others are now in the Matenaderan in Yerevan, or in public or private collections.

 The monastery is now entirely destroyed and a sprawling military base occupies the site.
-The date of the destruction is uncertain - some books [see note 3] say that the last remnants of it were demolished in the 1980s.
-A religious shrine (a Muslim one) of unknown form still exists within the army base and can be visited for several hours on one day of the week.
+The date of the destruction is uncertain.
+A short article in The Armenian Reporter of March 30, 1978 says that news had reached Istanbul that the Surp Nishan church in Sivas was being demolished, and that the Armenian Patriarchate of Istanbul was expected to lodge a complaint.
+Some books [see note 3] say that the last remnants of the monastery was demolished in the 1980s.
+A religious shrine (a Muslim one) of some sort still exists within the army base and can be visited for several hours on one day of the week.

 Description of Surp Nishan